evgueni-ovtchinnikov/raleigh/README.md

 To use GPU (which must be CUDA-enabled), NVIDIA GPU Computing Toolkit needs to be installed.
 On Linux, the folder containing libcudart.so must be listed in LD\_LIBRARY\_PATH.

+### Package structure

+#### Basic use subpackages

+Subpackage _interfaces_ contains user-friendly SciPy-like interfaces to core solver working in terms of NumPy and SciPy data objects.
+Subpackage _examples_ contains scripts illustrating their use, as well as a script illustrating basic capabilities of the core solver.

+#### Advanced use subpackages

+Subpackage _algebra_ contains NumPy, MKL and CUBLAS implementations of abstract vectors algebra.
+These can be used as templates for user's own implementations.
+Subpackage _core_ contains the core solver implementation and related data objects definitions.

 ### Basic usage

 To compute 10 eigenvalues closest to 0.25 of a sparse real symmetric or Hermitian matrix `A` in SciPy format: